-Visiting Quarry Bank Mill – Cheshire
+Visiting Quarry Bank Mill – Cheshire, England

 Quarry Bank Mill, located close to Manchester’s airport, is an old mill opened to the public.
 Created in 1783 by Samuel Greg, Quarry Bank Mill worked until 1959 before being given to the National Trust for protection.